masto/chatwithsysop.com/blog/2025-03-15-vips/index.md

 I go
-[searching through the code](https://github.com/search?q=repo%3Alibvips%2Flibvips%20VIPSHOME&type=code) for every mention of VIPSHOME, but the only place it's mentioned outside of comments is in that one place, and it's in a getenv call, so it can't even be vips that's responsible for setting it.
-And even if it was, environment variables don't carry over from a child process after it exits.
+[searching through the code](https://github.com/search?q=repo%3Alibvips%2Flibvips%20VIPSHOME&type=code) for every mention of VIPSHOME, but the only place it's mentioned outside of comments is in where we saw above, and it's in a `getenv` call, so it can't even be vips that's responsible for setting it.
+Even if it somehow was, environment variables don't carry over from a child process after it exits.
 This really threw me down a rabbit hole of questioning assumptions, and I even spent a bunch of time in the Node.js source code trying to make sure `spawn` wasn't doing